-Like substituting creme fraiche for the heavy cream, I'm sure you could substitute homemade or commercial seafood stock or lobster stock to make a version of this sauce that is just as good but my personal experiences have been using the Glace de Fruits de Mer Gold.
+Like substituting creme fraiche for the heavy cream, I'm sure you could substitute homemade or commercial seafood stock or lobster stock to make a version of this sauce that is just as good, but my personal experiences have been using the Glace de Fruits de Mer Gold.

 I will be purchasing some of the other commercial lobster stock brands to try with this sauce and report back.

-If you do try using lobster stock, you'll have to reduce it by at least half before combining with the heavy cream to get the right consistency.
+If you do try using lobster stock, you'll have to reduce it by at least half before combining it with the heavy cream to get the right consistency.
 The trick is to find the right combination of cream versus stock.

 Is making seafood stock difficult?

-No, but it does stink up the house and I find no reason to stink up the house when you can substitute a good commercial product.
+No, but it does stink up the house, and I find no reason to stink up the house when you can substitute a good commercial product.

 Will it be as good as making it homemade?

 No!
-Making it yourself using the freshest ingredients is always the best way to get the best flavor but you still end up with a stinky house and who needs that?
+Making it yourself using the freshest ingredients is always the best way to get the best flavor, but you still end up with a stinky house, and who needs that?

 Seafood Stock vs Fish Stock